opf/openproject/doc/backup/README.md

 # Packaged installation Backup Guide

-The detailed backup instructions for our packages are located on the [official website](https://www.openproject.org/open-source/upgrade-backup/).
+The detailed backup instructions for our packages [can be found here](./packaged/README.md).

 # Manual installation